V-Squared/V-Squared.github.io/diy/parts/cpu.md

         - three vicases side by side, horizontal stack
         - one with a single "$", another with "$$", another with "$$$"

-This Article is providing choices of CPUs divided into three performance classes:
+This Article examines the available choices of CPUs, divided into three performance classes:

 1. **Entry Level:** Total cost of Computer: $700+
 2. **Mid Range:** Total cost of Computer: $1100+